 KIPP Denver Collegiate High School was named the best high school in Denver and second best in Colorado by US News & World Report.
 It is one of Washington Post’s “Most Challenging High Schools in America.”
 The graduating class of 2018 was awarded over $15 million in college scholarships.

-Team and Family, Initiative, Ganas, Excellence, and Resilience
+Team and Family, Excellence, Integrity, Justice, and Purpose

 KIPP Denver Collegiate High School offers a robust athletics program.
 As a member of the Colorado High School Athletics Association (CHSAA), students can participate on sports teams throughout the school year.
 Sports teams include: